johnnymetz/johnny-metz-blog/content/posts/next-js-dockerfile.md

 CMD ["npm", "run", "start"]
 ```

 At this point, we have everything we need.
-We just have to copy in the relevant files and run the app. `.next/` contains our build. `public/` is not included in the build so be sure to copy it over.
+We just have to copy in the relevant files and run the app.
+Note, `.next/` contains our build. `public/` is not included in the build so be sure to copy it over.

 ## Complete Dockerfile